ember-learn/ember-blog/content/the-ember-times-issue-171.md

 <SOME-INTRO-HERE-TO-KEEP-THEM-SUBSCRIBERS-READING>
-Read the blog on Understanding args in Glimmer Components ✍️,
+Read the blog on Understanding args in Glimmer Components ✍️, Announcing the launch of the redesigned Ember Blog 🐹, ...

 ---

 ## [Blog: Understanding args in Glimmer Components ✍️](https://v5.chriskrycho.com/journal/understanding-args-in-glimmer-components/)